Too few leaders bother to audit their time. They’ll track just about every other metric in their business, but fail to do the same with their time.

-Add that to the pile of the tasks above and you’ll quickly find a big problem for most execs: a huge portion of time is spent on everything but growth-generating activities.
+Add that to the pile of tasks above and you’ll quickly find a big problem for most execs: a huge portion of time is spent on everything but revenue-generating activities.

 - Calculate the ROI to expect by hiring a virtual assistant service.

 - How to increase your time spent on high-value activities.